LippieHippie is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 5. Avocado oil

-Recommended product: MAJESTIC PURE Avocado Oil for Hair and Skin
+MAJESTIC PURE Avocado Oil

 6. Sunflower oil